-Industrial Info's research is regional with some sectors spanning all corners of the globe.
-We now cover all Food & Beverage segments in North America, Latin America and Oceania, and Europe with Asia on the horizon.
+Industrial Info's research is regional, with some sectors spanning all corners of the globe.
+We now cover all Food & Beverage segments in North America, Latin America, Oceania, and Europe with Asia on the horizon.

 Industrial Info's Global Food & Beverage Industry information provides best-in-class, consistently updated market intelligence on 13,100 operational and pre-commissioned facilities and 6,100 active projects throughout the world, with a total value of approximately $81.68 billion.

 Along with plant and project information, contact details for more than 13,400 key decision-makers for projects and 73,000 key plant contacts are consistently verified and updated, providing you with direct access to the people you need to find!

 Industrial Info also provides a standalone online platform for the Sugar Processing Industry, which contains information on sugar processing plants and associated ethanol production facilities.